isabella232/specs-1/proposals/0004-simple-user-sessions.md

 # Simple user sessions

-This is a proposal to provide new APIs and UIs for creating sessions with user identities built on Dat.
-The goal of this proposal is to remain as minimal and simple as possible.
+This is a proposal to provide APIs and UIs for creating sessions with user identities built on Dat.

-In the existing Beaker Browser toolset, it is possible to prompt the user to select Dat archives using `DatArchive.selectArchive`.
-That API could be adapted to act as a kind of login experience (eg "Select the dat you want to login with").
+In the existing Beaker Browser toolset, developers can prompt the user to select a Dat archive using [`DatArchive.selectArchive`](https://beakerbrowser.com/docs/apis/dat.html#datarchive-selectarchive).
+That API *could* be adapted to act as a kind of login experience by prompting the user to select an archive that should represent their profile.
 However, we wish to provide users with a clear set of actions and interfaces around user identities.
-In particular, we think it is important that we:
+In particular, we think it is important to:

  - Represent "user dats" as identities
  - Protect access to user dats
- - Indicate which user dat the application is actively using
+ - Indicate in Beaker's core UIs which user dat the application is actively using
- - Give tools to change the active user dat
+ - Provide tools for the user to change which user dat is tive
- - Provide a nice developer experience
+ - Provide a consistent developer experience

-Therefore, in this document we will propose a concise set of concepts, APIs, and UIs for user dats and user dat sessions.
+In this document, we'll propose a concise set of concepts, APIs, and UIs for user dats and user dat sessions.

 ## Concepts